kodekloudhub/certified-kubernetes-administrator-course/docs/17-tips-and-tricks/docs/01-server-for-testing-network-policies.md

 ## Slightly more advanced server

-Perhaps you want to set up several pods and have each serve a specific message on a configurable port so you can tell them apart by their reponses.
+Perhaps you want to set up several pods and have each serve a specific message on a configurable port so you can tell them apart by their responses.
 We can do that with a pod and a config map for each.
 The pod is the same each time - except for giving it a unique name and mounting the appropriate config map.

 The following simulates a pod found in one of the Killer.sh network policy questions.